ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 MongoDB database used on the backend to store all information for the application

 ### Module 5: GitHub Actions & Render
-Setup CI/CD pipeline using github actions for backend and frontend.
-The workflow ensures backend tests are ran, frontend build is ran on push to main and on pr before deploying our project on Render.
-This ensures there's no failing tests and our frontend successfully builds before it is sent to production.
-Branch protection was also setup so that pr with failing workflow not being able to be merged to main.
+Setup a CI/CD pipeline using GitHub actions for backend and frontend.
+The workflows ensure that the backend tests are run, and the frontend build is run on both a push to main and a pull request before deploying  the project on Render.
+This ensures that there are no failing tests and that our frontend successfully builds before it is deployed to production.
+Branch protection was also setup so that pull requests with failing workflow are not able to be merged to main.

 ## Above and Beyond Functionality

 ### Industry Partnership